CoolGuy2982/Recycle-AI/READMe.md

 Navigate to the home page and use the camera interface to take a picture of the item you want to recycle.
 The AI will analyze the image and provide information on the recyclability of the item, educational resources, and a map showing nearby recycling centers.

-## Contributing

-Contributions to Recycle-AI are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the License file for details.